Leptospermum: Use in horticulture

 Most Leptospermum species make desirable garden plants.
 The hardiest species (L. lanigerum, L. liversidgei, L. polygalifolium, L. rupestre, L. scoparium) are hardy to about -8 C to -10 C; others are sensitive to frost.
 They tolerate most soils, but many suppliers specify ericaceous (i.e. lime-free) compost with good drainage and full sun.
 Established plants are drought tolerant.
 They are often found as hedge plants on the west coast of the United States, and some species are popular for cultivation as bonsai.
 Many cultivars exist.

 Use in floristry

 These flowers are also grown in double cultivars and are used in floral designs.
 However, they do not last when out of water and the single flowers do not last when wired.
 The 'Pacific Beauty' (Leptospermum polygalifolium) is a useful flower to use in large church-service bowls and function arrangements, however use of Leptospermum in corporate designs is less desirable as they dry and drop when subjected to heating and air conditioning.

 Honey production

 The nectar from the flowers is harvested by bees, yielding Leptospermum honey, which is marketed as Manuka honey.
 Honey produced from Australian Leptospermum polygalifolium is also known as jelly bush or the lemon-scented tea tree.

 Species

-The following is a list of species accepted by the Australian Plant Census as at March 2020, apart from two species (L. javanicum and L. recurvum) only occurring outside Australia that are accepted by the Royal Botanic Gardens, Kew:
+The following is a list of species accepted by Plants of the World Online as at August 2024: